 Goals and Plans are co-related to each other.
 Plans are made to achieve the specified goals.
 Like Goals, there is the hierarchy of Plans also.
 It is as under:

-- Tactical Plans: They are mapped to help implementation of the strategic plans and to acquire strategic goals.
+- Tactical Plans: They are mapped to help the implementation of the strategic plans and to acquire strategic goals.
 Tactical plans are more specific and solid than strategic ones.
-They are very important for the succession of strategic plans.
+They are very important for the success of strategic plans.
 Their time horizon ranges from 1 to 3 years.

-- Operational Plans: These plans are developed to implement the tactical plans for achievement of operational goals.
-These plans are set up for accomplishment the achievement of operational plans.
+- Operational Plans: These plans are developed to implement tactical plans for the achievement of operational goals.
+These plans are set up for accomplishing the achievement of operational plans.
 Their time horizon is very short, ranging within 1 year.

 Plans are categorized according to the extent of their use.